kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/obsv-01-configpara-alertmanager.md

 To configure the Alertmanager sub-chart, override the default values of its `values.yaml` file.
 Learn how it works under [Configurable Parameters](./README.md).

 Here are some of the parameters you can set.
 For the complete list, see the `values.yaml` file.

+>**TIP:** See how to [change Kyma settings](../../04-operation-guides/operations/03-change-kyma-config-values.md).

 ## Configurable parameters